Black Spot On Laptop Screen Dell: Causes, Fixes, Repair Options,

 Spot appears on bothGPU or software issue

-Spot only on laptopScreen hardware damage
+Spot only on the laptopScreen hardware damage

 Pixel Color Test